Is Solar Worth It in Pennsylvania? (2022 Homeowner's Guide)

 Even after you confirm that solar is a good investment for your home, there are quite a few things you’ll need to think about and decide on before you move forward with the installation.
 We’ll include some additional considerations you’ll need to make below.

-The upfront cost of solar panels can be quite high and might seem prohibitively expensive to some homeowners, even in areas like Pennsylvania, where the cost per watt is lower than average.
-Thankfully, there are some things you can do to bring down your upfront costs.
+The upfront fees of solar panels can be quite high and might seem prohibitively expensive to some homeowners, even in areas like Pennsylvania, where the per-watt price is lower than average.
+Thankfully, there are some things you can do to bring down your upfront fees.
 Most importantly, you can choose a solar financing option that doesn’t require a large down payment.
-Avoiding add-on products like solar batteries and electric vehicle chargers can keep your total costs down as well.
+Avoiding add-on products like solar batteries and electric vehicle chargers can keep your total expenses down as well.
 Finally, you can choose a more affordable solar panel brand, although you will be sacrificing durability and efficiency in most cases.

 Estimating your solar panel payback period is a crucial step in determining your solar viability, and the estimate can also help you figure out your expected return on investment.
 The average payback period in PA is 11 years, with most homeowners’ timelines falling between 8 and 14 years.
 If yours is longer than 14 years, you’ll still very likely save money, but your ROI will be lower than average, and it will take you longer to recuperate your investment.